 Tap water iontophoresis (applying a weak electrical current to the area)

-Psychological counseling and/or medication (to reduce anxiety)
+Psychological counseling and/or medicine (to reduce anxiety)

-In addition, contact your health care provider immediately if you have excessive sweating:
+In addition, contact your healthcare provider immediately if you have excessive sweating:

 With or followed by chest pain